Frame File Options Dialog

 Select this option to have frames saved without gain normalization even when you have selected gain-normalized processing in the camera setup dialog.
 With this set, you can leave the processing for Record images as gain-normalized as you turn the saving of frames on and off.
 You will always get normalized images in SerialEM, and the frames will always be unprocessed.

-Save normalized data as 16-bit with 100 times scaling of sum
+Save normalized data as 16-bit with 100 times scaling of sum (K2 only)

 Select this option to have gain-normalized Dose Fractionation frames taken in counting or super-resolution mode saved with 100 times the scaling that is usually applied to a summed image returned to SerialEM.
 This extra scaling will eliminate the very small loss in camera efficiency (estimated to be only 0.05%) that occurs when the mean counts are very low.
 For counting mode, be aware that counts above about ~16 electrons will be truncated with this extra scaling, for typical K2 camera linear gains.
 Such counts are almost certainly hot pixels unless the mean of the image is over 2-3 electrons/pixel, but this extra scaling has no benefit at that exposure level anyway.
 For super-resolution mode, there is no truncation, but be aware that the files will be twice the size since the larger counts are stored in 2-byte integers instead of bytes.
 This option was added before simulations revealed that the efficiency loss from the regular conversion of scaled normalized values to integers was so small (see 'Signal loss from saving normalized frames as integers' in Direct Electron Detectors, Especially the Gatan K2).
+The option is not available for K3 cameras.

 Pack unnormalized data as 4-bit (Super-Res) or 4/8-bit (Counting)

-Pack unnormalized Counting mode data as 4-bit, not 8-bit
+Pack unnormalized Counting mode data as 4-bit, not 8-bit (K2 only)

 This option allows counting mode data taken without gain normalization to be further truncated at 15 and packed into 4-bit integers, instead of into bytes.
 This option is enabled and relevant only when the first packing option is selected.
 If the mean of a frame is only a few electrons per pixel, then counts above 15 are probably spurious and can be safely truncated.
 Otherwise, this option is not appropriate, so be sure that the mean of your frames is low enough before using it for data collection.
+This option is not available for K3 cameras.

 Use non-standard mode 101 for 4-bit MRC files